jheling/freeathome/README.md

 The event fires regardless of the state of the binary sensory in Home Assistant and Free@Home.
 Each time the wall switch is pressed, the event fires.

-These events can be used in automations, for example to turn on a light every time the actuator's "on" button is pressed:
+These events can be used in automations.
+For example to turn on a light every time the actuator's "on" button is pressed:
 ```
 trigger:
   - platform: event